...

 Four-slide stamping machine

-The four-sliding stamping process refers to multiple stamping operations, such as punching, bending, and forming, on a single piece of metal in a single operation.
+The four-sliding stamping process refers to multiple metal stamping operations, such as punching, bending, and forming, on a single piece of metal in a single operation.
 It is done by a specialized machine called “four slide or multi-slide press.”
 The device consists of four adjustable slides (or tooling stations to perform different operations.
 The worksheet is fed into the machine and moved between the slides, which serve the stamping operations in succession.
 It can be easily reconfigured to produce parts with different shapes and features.

 This process is ideal for small to medium-volume production runs and is commonly used to produce small, complex parts with tight tolerances.